oxxxxxy/calorie-calculator/README.md

 - add PUfooddishes to day bjuk/pfcc limit from FTS result query
 - show eaten PUfooddishes today or in some special day by date
 - remove eaten today PUfooddishes or from any other day
     - show list of some day bjuk/pfcc limits and its results

 - CRUD schelude chain of day bjuk/pfcc limits and set one of it
     - show list of some schelude chains and its results

 - sharing Ufooddishes with other users
 	- via some message thing for tgbot
 	- via link for webapp

 - sync user accounts from other clients( tgbot, webapp ) of the same person
-- sync Ufooddishes of one user with another user
+- sync Ufooddishes of one user with another user for FTS adding to eaten
     - via some confirming message thing for tg
     - via confirming link for webapp